Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Proposed Method

 \section{Proposed Method}

 The inference process of LLM can be divided into two distinct phases: prefill and decode.
-When the user provides a prompt, the LLM will first prefill the long prompt once, and then decode the token in an auto-regressive manner.
-These two phases require specific cache mechanisms, thus we will introduce LRQK for prefill in Section \ref{sec:prefill} and decode in Section \ref{sec:decode}, respectively.
+When a prompt is provided by the user, the long prompt is first prefilled once by the LLM, and then the token is decoded autoregressively.
+Specific cache mechanisms are required for these two phases, the LRQK will be introduced for prefill in Section \ref{sec:prefill} and decode in Section \ref{sec:decode}, respectively.

-We begin by clarifying the preliminaries and formulation used in our method.
+The preliminaries and formulation used in the proposed method are clarified below.
 In practical implementations, transformer models typically process input tensors with a shape of (batch size, num heads, sequence length, hidden size).
 However, when methods such as GQA~\cite{ainslie2023gqa} are employed, the number of attention heads used for the query tensor is usually different from those used for the key and value tensors.
-Therefore, we use the repeated key/value (repeat KV) mechanism, ensuring that the number of heads for the query and the key/value tensors are aligned.
-In addition, to simplify notation, we also omit the `batch size' and `num heads' dimensions, as computations across different batches and heads are independent.
+Therefore, repeated key/value (repeat KV) mechanism is utilized, ensuring that the number of heads for the query and the key/value tensors are aligned.
+In addition, to simplify notation, `batch size' and `num heads' dimensions are also omitted, as computations across different batches and heads are independent.
 Thus, the query, key, and value matrices as \(\mathbf{Q}, \mathbf{K}, \mathbf{V} \in \mathbb{R}^{l \times d}\), where \(l\) denotes the sequence length and \(d\) the hidden size of each head.
-Moreover, since the prefill and decode process is identical across all transformer layers, we omit the layer indices in our method for clarity.
+Moreover, since the prefill and decode process is identical across all transformer layers, the layer indices are omitted for clarity.